-One example of Qumulo's real-time analytics is its performance hot spots reports.
-Representing every throughput operation and IOPS within the GUI would be infeasible in large file systems.
+One example of Qumulo's real-time analytics is its performance hotspots reports.
+Representing every throughput operation and IOPS within the visual interface would be infeasible in large file data platforms.
 Instead, Qumulo's real-time analytics engine uses probabilistic sampling to provide a statistically valid approximation of this information.
-Totals for IOPS read-and-write operations, as well as I/O throughput read-and-write operations, are generated from samples gathered from an in-memory buffer of tens of thousands or more entries that is updated every few seconds.
+Totals for IOPS read-and-write operations, as well as I/O throughput read-and-write operations, are generated from samples gathered from an in-memory buffer of tens of thousands or more entries that are updated every few seconds.

-The report shown displays the operations that are having the largest impact on the cluster.
-These are represented as hotspots in the GUI.
+The report displays the operations that are having the largest impact on the cluster.
+These are represented as hotspots in the visual interface.